realA10001986/Flux-Capacitor/README.md

 By default, and if this field is empty, the FC's own WiFi network ("FC-AP") will be unprotected.
 If you want to protect your FC access point, enter your password here.
 It needs to be 8 characters in length and only characters A-Z, a-z, 0-9 and - are allowed.

-If you forget this password and are thereby locked out of your FC, enter *123456 followed by OK on the IR remote control; this deletes the WiFi password.
+If you forget this password and are thereby locked out of your FC, enter *123456ok on the IR remote control; this deletes the WiFi password.
 Then power-down and power-up your FC and the access point will start unprotected.

 ##### &#9193; WiFi channel